CodeCat08/P5JS-Simple-Animation/README.md

 This program uses event handler function calls and two two predefined global variables (mouseX and mouseY) to draw circles continuously on the user's cursor.

 ## How to use: ##
-  - Draw by hovering your cursor over rthe canvas.
+  - Draw by hovering your cursor over the canvas.
   - Press the primary mouse button to clear the canvas.